zovoilis-lab/Flye/docs/INSTALL.md

     conda install flye

-Alternatively, you can get a release verson from the github "releases" page
+Alternatively, you can get a release version from the github releases page

 Building Requirements